Repeater Systems

 Basic

-The basic repeater system only requires one repeater to supply the needed two-way radio coverage.
-This type of repeater system can supply usable access and coverage for up to 3 groups.
+The basic repeater system uses one repeater to provide the required two-way radio coverage.
+This system supports usable access and coverage for up to 3 groups.

 02